Ewie1/CI_PP4_Wildlifers/README.md

 ### Structure
-This website was structured with the gym logo which give a gym it character but also with the regular easy to use nav bar, a body of information and the regular footer which give the final characteristics of a funtional webpage.
-The wedsite has three pages:
+This website was structured with the animal logo which give a wild life characteristic but also with the regular easy to use nav bar, a body of information and the regular footer which give the final characteristics of a funtional webpage. ***:

 - Home
+- Program page
+- My bookings page
+- Contact us page
+- Blog page
+- Register page
-- About page
+- Login/Logout page
-- Become a member page
+- Enroll page

 ### Wireframes